Signatures of criticality arise in simple neural population models with correlations: Acknowledgments

 \section{Acknowledgments}

-Work was funded by the German Federal Ministry of Education and Research (BMBF; FKZ: 01GQ1002, Bernstein Center T\"ubingen), the German Research Foundation (BE 5601/1-1 to PB) and the Max Planck Society.
+Work was funded by the German Federal Ministry of Education and Research (BMBF; FKZ: 01GQ1002, Bernstein Center T\"ubingen, FKZ 01GQ1601 to PB), the German Research Foundation (BE 5601/1-1 to PB; SFB 1233, Robust Vision: Inference Principles and Neural Mechanisms, TP 14 to JHM), the Max Planck Society and the caesar foundation.
 We thank F. Franzen for help with figures and cluster computing, S. Buchholz, D. Greenberg and S. Turaga for comments on the manuscript and useful discussions.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 \nolinenumbers

 {S\arabic{section}} {S\arabic{figure}}

 \centerline{ {Supporting Information}}